DAVID GREENE, HOST:

 ARNOLD: Well, we gained jobs and unemployment fell, so that's better than the other way around.
-We saw a nice little bump in construction jobs (technical difficulty) showed a slight gain.
+We saw a nice little bump in construction jobs (technical difficulty) prior two months showed a slight gain.
 But this is still weak job growth, and it's actually below what economists were expecting.
-The consensus was a gain of 180,000 jobs.
-We got 148,000.
+The consensus was a gain of 180,000 jobs; we got 148,000.
 So that's disappointing.

-And basically all this means that the economy is just stuck in this ongoing, painfully slow recovery mode, and it's just taking a long time to get the millions of Americans back to work who want jobs.
-If you look at the long-term unemployed, there are still upwards of four million Americans who've been out of work for more than six months.
-And of course there are still a lot of Americans who aren't even looking for work, and they don't even get counted in the numbers.
+And basically, all this means that the economy is just stuck in this ongoing, painfully slow recovery mode.
+And it's just taking a long time to get the millions of Americans back to work who want jobs.
+If you look at the long-term unemployed, there are still upwards of 4 million Americans who've been out of work for more than six months.
+And of course, there are still a lot of Americans who aren't even looking for work, and they don't even get counted in the numbers.

-ARNOLD: Well, you've probably heard there's a lot of talk about when is the Fed going to taper.
+ARNOLD: Well, you've probably heard, there's a lot of talk about, when is the Fed going to taper?
 That's the word that most Americans might have heard flying around on television or the radio.
-What that means - at some point the Fed is going to cut back on its stimulus efforts, taper back those stimulus efforts, and the stock market is not going to like that probably when it happens.
+What that means - at some point, the Fed is going to cut back on its stimulus efforts, taper back those stimulus efforts; and the stock market's not going to like that, probably, when it happens.
 So there's a lot of focus.

-Most analysts have been thinking, though, that with the recent headwinds facing the economy, it's unlikely the Fed is going to back away anytime soon.
-And this disappointing job growth in this report probably clinches the deal there.
+Most analysts have been thinking, though, that with the recent headwinds facing the economy, it's unlikely the Fed's going to back away anytime soon.
+And this disappointing job growth, in this report, probably clinches the deal there.
 And that probably means that, look, OK, this is going to happen sometime in 2014.
-It'll be on Janet Yellen's watch if she's confirmed.
+It'll be on Janet Yellen's watch, if she's confirmed.
 So no concerns of a taper anytime soon.

 INSKEEP: Weren't you telling us earlier this morning about a report that tried to put a number on how many jobs have been lost because of budget battles over the last two or three years?

-But, you know, we have a budget issue we have to resolve in this country: Medicare, Social Security, what military programs are going to survive, what's going to happen with taxes.
-Companies need to see the future enough to be able to know should I be hiring, should I buy equipment.
-They don't have enough information, and when Washington gets that dysfunctional, it hurts the economy and it hurts job growth.
+ARNOLD: But, you know, we have a budget issue we have to resolve in this country: Medicare, Social Security; what military programs are going to survive; what's going to happen with taxes.
+Companies need to see the future enough to be able to know, should I be hiring?
+Should I buy equipment?
+They don't have enough information.
+And when Washington gets that dysfunctional, it hurts the economy, and it hurts job growth.